 This one day conference accordingly aims to explore the multifaceted connections between food and religion in the early modern world, c.
 1400 – c.
 1700.
 It takes a broad geographical view, to encourage discussion of a range of religions, in accordance with a recent historical drive to recognise the global significance of historical events.
 Bringing together established academics with new researchers, with the hope of forging future connections and collaborations, this conference will establish food as a valuable and novel topic from which to understand early modern religious history.

 The day will include a roundtable discussion by present-day religious leaders, on the importance of food and eating practices in the expression of their faith.
 The aim of this roundtable is to use the present to better understand the religious experience of people in the early modern period.
 It is also hoped that the roundtable will be useful as an opportunity for inter-faith dialogue more broadly.

 Centeotl, the maize deity in Aztec mythology, as depicted in the Borgia Codex (c.
 1500).

-We are very grateful for the financial support of the Trevelyn Fund and Christ’s College, Cambridge.
+We are very grateful for the financial support of the George Macaulay Trevelyan Fund, Lightfoot Fund, and of Christ’s College Cambridge.